top of page

 We ensure they have the support they need—on and off duty—through:

-• Recognition & Morale – Homecomings, send-offs, and appreciation events that remind them their service matters.
+• Recognition & Morale: Homecomings, send-offs, and appreciation initiatives that reinforce pride and unit cohesion.

-• Career & Skill Development – Workforce training, industry partnerships, and transition support for life beyond the Navy.
+• Career & Skill Development: Workforce pathways, industry partnerships, and transition support for life beyond active service.

-• Honoring Their Legacy – Through the NCSF, we preserve their history and educate the public on their role in our nation's security.
+• Honoring Their Service: Preserving their legacy and educating the public on their role in safeguarding national security.

 A Vision for the Future